cheolmin-Kim/IoTFinalProject/README.md

 ## 3. What is this?

 It is Motion framework for remote control of drones, rovers, and various IoT devices in motion using sensor values.

+▶ 설명

 This framework basically enables motion recognition using values of gyroscope sensor, ultrasonic sensor, acceleration sensor, infrared sensor, and button sensor.

-1.Motion recognition using axis values.
+* Motion recognition using axis values.

 ![](http://blogfiles8.naver.net/MjAxNzA4MjBfMTU5/MDAxNTAzMTYwMTExNTk4.mWaDX1DZ4RmC70xyFR3iSviHcJFThplv7dVib9UiT9kg.wCmswrKRV5WMpa9tKij9jbQLWg6Pp21-46BzD-cPnqMg.PNG.sword97/yaw.png)